ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

 The new errors say that we have not Target AsmPrinter.
 We will add it in next section.

-Chapter3_1 create cpu032I and cpu032II two CPU and define two features with the same name of CPU.
-With the added code of cpu032I and cpu32II in Cpu0.td and Cpu0InstrInfo.td of Chapter3_1, the command `llc -march=cpu0 -mcpu=help` can display message as follows,
+Chapter3_1 create cpu032I and cpu032II two CPU and defines two features with the same name of CPU.
+With the added code of cpu032I and cpu32II in Cpu0.td and Cpu0InstrInfo.td from Chapter3_1, the command `llc -march=cpu0 -mcpu=help` can display messages as follows,

 .. code-block:: bash